Vim Case Insensitive Search

 Method 2: smartcase

-option offers a more intelligent approach to case sensitivity during searches.
-When smartcase
+The smartcase option offers a more intelligent approach to case sensitivity during searches.
+When smartcase is active, Vim pays special attention to uppercase letters.

-enabled will match "vim", "Vim", or "VIM".
+For instance, searching for /vim with both ignorecase and smartcase enabled will match "vim", "Vim", or "VIM".
 Case is ignored by default.
 But, if the search is "Vim", it assumes the capital "V" is deliberate.
 So now the search respects the case, only matching "Vim" and excluding "vim" or "VIM".

 This feature is useful when searching for acronyms or proper nouns, where case might be essential to the search pattern.

-, first ensure ignorecase
+To enable smartcase, first ensure ignorecase is set:

 - Enter the command mode by pressing the

-key. - Type
+Esckey. - Type

-Then turn on smartcase
+Then turn on smartcase:

 - Enter the command mode by pressing the

-key. - Type
+Esckey. - Type

-both only remain active for your current Vim session.
+Remember that :set ignorecase and :set smartcase both only remain active for your current Vim session.

-To make your preferred search option load every time you open Vim, you'll need to modify the Vim configuration file, .vimrc
+To make your preferred search option load every time you open Vim, you'll need to modify the Vim configuration file, .vimrc.

 Permanently setting search options in .vimrc

-file is typically located in your home directory, and it's where you can set default options to customize Vim's behavior.
+The .vimrc file is typically located in your home directory, and it's where you can set default options to customize Vim's behavior.

-If you prefer case insensitive searches, you can enable the ignorecase
+If you prefer case insensitive searches, you can enable the ignorecase option permanently by adding this line to your .vimrc file:

 set ignorecase

-.
+To have Vim to be intelligent about case sensitivity, you can add both ignorecase and smartcase to your .vimrc.
 This will make Vim ignore case when the search term is all lowercase, and respect case if there are any uppercase letters:

 set ignorecase